 - Drive the Acadian Coastal Route.
 From Moncton to Miramichi to Caraquet to Shediac, here's a 5-day itinerary with lots of tips and photos from my Great Acadian Road Trip.

 - Eat lobster!
 From lighthouses to roadside diners to fine dining restaurants you'll find great lobster in New Brunswick.
-And it's delicious!
-There's a link to a fabulous lobster cruise in this post: Solo Travel: You Don’t Have to Eat Alone
+It's delicious!
+There's a link to a fabulous lobster cruise in this post: Solo Travel: You Don’t Have to Eat Alone.

 - Discover Acadian culture.
 Along the Acadian coast you'll find beaches with the warmest salt water north of Virginia, and you’ll meet Acadians whose unique French culture was the wellspring that the Cajuns of New Orleans came from.